mrfa0gh/Winrar-Crack-patch/README.md

 # Winrar-Crack-patch
-In this project, I used reverse engineering to crack app, and for the patch app i use the py language. you wll see winrar.exe that app i cracked Manually i used 6.11 v Winrar Patcher 6.11 By Ghalwash.exe thats patcher for crack ....soon i will make better keygen for take name and make a activation with that name (أن شاء الله)
+In this project, I used reverse engineering to crack app, and for the patch app i use the py language. you wll see winrar.exe that app i cracked Manually i used 6.11 v Winrar Patcher 6.11 By Ghalwash.exe thats patcher for crack ....soon i will make better keygen for take name and make a activation with that name (إن شاء الله)

 -Time for Reverse Winrar 5 Minutes
--Time for debuging / fix errors / encypting  18 hours -Time for coding patcher 3 hours

-Library used for patcher
+-Time for debuging / fix errors / encypting  18 hours -Time for coding patcher 3 hours to start on reverse engineering, use -x64dbg or x32dbg Library used for patcher import os import shutil
-import os
-import shutil